handyaputra/UnTicTac/readme.md

 # Un Tic Tac

-Un Tic Tac was a Puzzle Games about Tic Tac Toe against Computer / AI that (probably) undefeated.
+Un Tic Tac was a Puzzle Games about Tic Tac Toe against Computer / AI that (probably) undefeated, built by concept of Deterministic Finite Automata (DFA).

 Goals : you play as O, take turns to complete a row / a column / a diagonal with three O. you lose if your opponent (X) complete a row / a column / a diagonal with three X.